snimmagadda1/s11a.com/content/06-04-2021/index.md

 You'll want to be familiar with the process of defining and fine tuning a step.
 Within the framework there are two models for steps to choose from, a *chunk-oriented* *step* or a `TaskletStep`.
 These two approaches are outlined below.

 #### Chunky steps?
-**Understanding the *chunk-oriented* processing style Spring Batch uses is essential for building steps.** In a nutshell, this means that many individual reads will occur until the count of reads equals the 'commit interval' (chunksize).
-At this point, the entire set of items (chunk) is written to output.
+**Understanding the *chunk-oriented* processing style Spring Batch uses is essential for efficient jobs.** In a nutshell, this means that many individual reads occur until the number reads is equal to the 'commit interval' (chunksize).
+At this point, the entire set of items (chunk) is written to the configured output.
 If you're familiar with database operations, this is effectively reading and writing within a transaction boundary.
 Because it is operationally expensive to start/stop a transaction, it is preferable to process as many items as possible within each transaction.
 This sequence diagram and pseudocode from Spring's docs illustrate this process:

 ![Spring batch chunk oriented processing sequence diagram](../images/chunk_oriented_processing.png)